 Application & Wear-time

 First, I commend Viseart for creating a formula that truly is long-wearing on the eyes.
 Moreover, I was impressed by the ability to blend the neutral shadows on the eye and in the crease.
 The darker shadows perform well when packed onto the eye with a dense brush.

 Positives aside, I was disappointed by the way the darker shadows in the Grande Pro Palette applied patchily and blended away into nothing.
-I’m sad to say that I own less expensive palettes that perform much better that are a tenth of the price.
+I’m sad to say that I own less expensive palettes that perform much better than this palette. t

 Viseart Retail Distribution